Roger Goodell: Replacement referees and involvement in the 2012 referee lockout

+The Fail Mary was a direct result of the replacement referees during the 2012 NFL season.
+During the final play of a Week 2 game between the Green Bay Packers and Seattle Seahawks that occurred on September 24, 2012, at CenturyLink Field in Seattle, Washington, Packers safety M.D.
+Jennings intercepted a pass from Seahawks quarterback Russell Wilson in the endzone during a botched Hail Mary attempt with eight seconds left in the fourth quarter.
+However, the replacement referees ruled it a completion and a touchdown.
+The controversial ending followed weeks of criticism regarding the quality of officiating by replacement officials employed by the NFL during the 2012 NFL referee lockout.

-Player brain damage
+Player brain damage lawsuits

 Under Goodell's leadership, on August 30, 2013, the NFL reached a $765 million settlement with the former NFL players over head injuries.
 The settlement created a $675 million compensation fund from which former NFL players can collect from depending on the extent of their conditions.
 Severe conditions such as Lou Gehrig's disease and postmortem diagnosed chronic traumatic encephalopathy would be entitled to payouts as high as $5 million.
 From the remainder of the settlement, $75 million would be used for medical exams, and $10 million would be used for research and education.
-However, in January, 2014, U.S. District Judge Anita B. Brody refused to accept the agreed settlement because "the money wouldn't adequately compensate the nearly 20,000 men not named in the suit".
+However, in January 2014, U.S. District Judge Anita B. Brody refused to accept the agreed settlement because "the money wouldn't adequately compensate the nearly 20,000 men not named in the suit".
 In 2014, the cap was removed from the amount.